hey, have you noticed that both Asos and Topshot carry clothes for petite women :)

 I’m a petite, small-chested chictopian, so you’re not alone.
 There are a lot of fun thing you can do to draw attention to or balance out your small chest You can wear horizontal stripes on top!
 You can wear deep or wide v-necks!
 You can wear a brighter color on top!
 You can wear an empire-waist dress or tunic (and belt certain dresses under your chest to make it look like an empire waist).
 I’ve got plenty of photos for all of these suggestions right here on my Chictopia blog.posted over 5 years ago

 I have the same bra size and I’m 170 cm tall.
 I don’t mind that I’m small breasted, I hate push up bras, and I love that I can sometimes wear no bra at all.
 I don’t see any problems with clothes, I wear what I wanna wear, oversized stuff and tank tops also.

 And the ting I like is strepless tops and dresses that you can totally wear and not be vulgar :)

 little bra company makes amazing bras for petite busted women :) they carry 26A-36B

-also, victoria’s secret has some amazing padded bikinisposted about 5 years ago
+also, victoria’s secret has some amazing padded bikinisposted over 5 years ago

 I’m a 32B, but I’m of average height (5’4" or 160 cm) with fairly broad shoulders.
 115-120 lbs.
 My legs aren’t super thin or long, and my ankles look a little chunky.
 Just how I’m built.
 Personally, I don’t run into a lot of problems with my breast size—it seems ideal for clothes, actually.